agene0001/workout-app/README.md

 ## issues
 recommender needs to be tested more (no base evaluation done) instead of using TF-IDF I switched to word embeddings for space reduction and higher accuracy

+## License

+Gainz Tracker is licensed under the Business Source License 1.1.
+You may use the software freely for non-commercial purposes.

+See [LICENSE](./LICENSE) for full details.